 When you apply for Medicaid, the requirements listed above will be taken into account before a decision is made.
 If you or someone in your family needs health care, you should apply for Medicaid even if you are not sure whether you qualify or if you have been turned down in the past.

-For information about applying for Medicaid please visit the Division of Family and Children Services.
-Additional information can also be found in the Understanding Medicaid booklet at the bottom on this webpage.
+Additional information can also be found in the Understanding Medicaid booklet linked at the bottom on this web page.

 |You may be eligible for Medicaid if your income is low and you match one of the following descriptions:|

 |• You think you are pregnant||• You are age 65 or older||• You have a disability|

 |• You are a child or teenager||• You are legally blind||• You need nursing home care|

 Eligibility for major coverage groups within Medicaid

 - Citizenship Identity Verification Requirements for Medicaid - Updated 1/17/17

 - Providing Documentation of Citizenship for Medicaid - Updated 1/17/17

 - Providing Documentation of Citizenship for Medicaid Poster